Fiserv/apim/docs/getting-started/make-your-first-api-call.md

 4. Select collection from the list

-5. Under the Authentication tab, select the Type value as Bearer Token and insert access token in the Token box
+5. Select the API and under the Authentication tab, Auth Type should be Bearer Token and insert access token in the Token box

 ![Bearer Token-screenshot](https://raw.githubusercontent.com/Fiserv/apim/develop/assets/images/Bearer-Token-screenshot.png)

-6. Select the API and insert the request-payload under the Body tab.
+6. Insert the request-payload under the Body tab.
 Make sure that the raw radio button is activated and the text format is set to JSON for POST AND PUT API methode:

 ![API-RequestBody-screenshot](https://raw.githubusercontent.com/Fiserv/apim/develop/assets/images/API-RequestBody-screenshot.png)